Complement your WGSS Minor with Global Experiences

 Kansai Gaidai University, located between the business city of Osaka and the traditional city of Kyoto, offers a wide array of course options for international students that span a wide variety of disciplines, including business, gender and sexuality, and Japanese language.
 All courses are offered in English.

-KGU is an excellent Study Abroad program for WGSS minors because it offers numerous cultural courses focusing on gender and sexuality in Japan, highlighting how women, gender, and sexuality studies programs are an international academic focus.
-Please review some sample courses offered during previous semesters:
+KGU is an excellent study abroad program for WGSS minors because it offers numerous cultural courses focusing on gender and sexuality in Japan, highlighting how women, gender, and sexuality studies programs are an international academic focus.
+Review the below sample courses offered during previous semesters.
+Remember these courses are subject to change each semester, so you should speak to an Education Abroad Advisor.

 - Gender and Sexuality in Japan: Norms, Practice and Selves in Motion